FOR IMMEDIATE RELEASE

 MILWAUKEE PUBLIC MUSEUM ANNOUNCES PARTNERS TO

 DESIGN AND BUILD FUTURE HOME

 Nationally and locally renowned exhibit designer, architecture firms, contractors selected

-MILWAUKEE – After an extensive international search, the Milwaukee Public Museum today announced the team that has been selected to bring the vision of its new Museum to life in the coming years, as well as that of the Betty Brinn Children’s Museum, which will be co-located on the site.
+MILWAUKEE – After an extensive international search, the Milwaukee Public Museum today announced the team that has been selected to bring the vision of its new Museum to life in the coming years.
 Expert consultants chosen to design and oversee construction of the new Museum include the teams at Thinc Design, Ennead Architects, Kahler Slater, Mortenson and ALLCON.

 “As designing and building a new Museum will have national and global significance and will be a point of pride for Wisconsinites for generations to come, we searched for the best talent both locally and globally,” said Dr. Ellen Censky, President & CEO of the Milwaukee Public Museum.
 “We are thrilled with the group we’ve assembled and feel they will capture the interconnection of nature and culture through time and space using design as part of this exciting process.”

 Thinc Design will be charged with developing exhibit designs that bring together the cutting-edge style of exhibition Milwaukee Public Museum has been known for with technology to ensure visitors continue to be engaged and inspired for years to come.
 Ennead Architects and Kahler Slater will make up the architecture team, bringing together national and international expertise with local knowledge and creative ingenuity.
 Mortenson will oversee construction of the new building, using their experience in constructing complex venues to bring the vision of the community, MPM leadership and the aforementioned creative teams to life.
 Mortenson has teamed with ALLCON, a local, diverse, woman-owned general contracting firm on the project.